s-ifti/kinesis-analytics-sample-cars/Readme.md

 ### Build, deploy, and run Apache Flink app using cloudformation template (in 4-5 minutes)

-For a quick build and deploy you can deploy a cloud formation template (flink-1.6.2-build-sample.yml) present in this repository.
-This cloudformation template automates following steps in creating a Kinesis Analytics Java App:
+For a quick build and deploy you can deploy a cloud formation template (flink-1.6.2-build-sample.yml) present in this repository to run this demo app.
+This cloudformation template automates all steps necessary to deploy Flink app from source, in summary following resources are created :

 * Creates a kinesis stream that will receive Car events simulated by a Lambda function
 * Creates a lambda function using python to simulate Car events
+* Creates IAM roles necessary for build, deploy, and execution of Java App by Kinesis analytics
 * Build Jar artifact using the maven project in this repository
 * Uploads Jar to S3 bucket to be used by AWS Kinesis analytics
 * Creates an AWS Kinesis Analytics Service using the newly created Jar